Homework Tips for Teachers

 1. Have students complete some homework in class

-Brian Bonkowski, an eighth-grade social studies teacher at Hadley Junior High in Glen Ellyn, Ill., has been teaching for 25 years.
-During the past five years, Bonkowski has minimized the amount of homework that students do outside of class.
+Brian Bonkowski, a teacher at Hadley Junior High in Glen Ellyn, Illinois, has been teaching for over 25 years.
+Bonkowski now minimizes the amount of homework that students do outside of class.

 “There’s a growing number of kids who don’t have the kind of home structures that provide the support for doing schoolwork at home,” Bonkowski says.
 “So I require less and less work outside of the classroom.
 A lot of that is an equity issue, to make it fair to kids who can’t go home and can’t do schoolwork.”